iwanttobeawesome/nds-header-reader/README.md

 # nds-header-reader
-reads data from nds header files
+reads header from nds read only memory